rodlie/draco/docs/README.md

 ![screenshot](screenshot-01.jpg)

-A simple desktop environment based on Lumina. **This is work-in-progress, not for end-users (yet).**
+A simple desktop environment.
+This project is a fork of [Lumina](https://github.com/lumina-desktop/lumina/commit/9ca1d49ef773adae2a26758a61c9db3b029d93b1) with different goals/focus. **This is work-in-progress, not for end-users (yet).** First release is scheduled for Q1(-ish) 2019.

 ## Requirements